-Semiconductor Optoelectronics Prof. M. R. Shenoy Department of Physics Indian Institute of Technology - Delhi
+Semiconductor Optoelectronics Prof. M. R. Shenoy Department of Physics Indian Institute of Technology, Delhi

-Lecture - 42 Semiconductor Photo-Diodes-I: PIN Diode
+Lecture - 43 Semiconductor Photo-Diodes

-Okay, today we will discuss semiconductor photo diodes and in particular we will discuss about pin diodes.
-So, semiconductor photo diodes.

-The basic configuration is a reverse biased p-n junction.
-We will see, why it is reversed biased.
-It is a reversed biased p-n junction.
-So, as you can see there is a p-n junction here and a load resistance and this is the bias supply here and output is measured here .
+Today, we will discuss semiconductor photo-diodes and in particular we will discuss about pin-diodes.
+So, semiconductor photo-diodes the basic configuration is a reverse biased p-n junction, we will see why it is reversed biased, is a reverse biased p-n junction.
+So, as you can see there is a p-n junction here and a load resistance and this is the biased supply here and output is measured here.

-The deduction mechanism is illustrated here and incident photon in the active region, we will discuss what happens in the photons incident in other regions.
-But, an incident photon in the active region generates an electron hole pair p-h pair here and in this biased region, there is a potential region built in potential due to which the hole travels upwards here, towards the p side and electron travels always downwards here and towards the n side and then it is reversed biased and therefore the carriers are swept apart.

-The carriers are swept apart immediately and that gives the reverse photo current.
-This is unlike the forward current of a diode where electrons are injected to the p side.
-In this case, as you can see, electrons go towards the n side and the reverse bias sweeps away the carriers resulting in a reverse photo current, I p is a reverse current.
+The detection mechanism is illustrated here an incident photon in the active region, we will discuss what happens in the photons incident in other regions.
+But an incident photon in the active region generates an electron hole pair e-h pair here.
+And in this biased region there is a potential here build in potential due to which the hole travels upwards here towards the p side and electron travels always downwards here and towards the n side.
+And then it is reverse biased and therefore, the carriers are swept apart the carriers are swept apart immediately and that gives the reversed photo current.
+This is unlike the forward photo current, forward current of a diode where electrons are injected to the p side this in this case as you can see electrons go towards the n side and the reverse biased sweeps away the carriers resulting in a reverse photo current, i p is a reverse current.

-The p-n junction here, just to recall very quickly, we are seeing these in detail without any external bias a p-n junction is shown here.
+The p-n junction here just to recall very quickly we have seen this in detail without any external bias a p-n junction is shown here.
 Plenty of electrons on the n side and plenty of holes on the p side and in any common region there is a no region where you have simultaneously plenty of electrons and holes.

-If you reverse bias the potential barrier increases, the height of the barrier increases, you can see here.
-Earlier it was e times V0, where V0 was the built in potential.
-Now it is e times V0+VR.
-E times because as you can see this is the energy axis and therefore, the built in potential is e times V0+VR.
-The slope is steeper now and therefore an electron as we discussed in the early part of the course can be imagined as water droplet.
-It rushes down here, down the slope and reaches this side.
-That is the n side.
+If you reverse bias the potential barrier increases the height of the barrier increases you can see here, earlier it was e times V 0 where V 0 was the built in potential.
+Now, it is e times V 0 plus V R, e times because as you can see this is the energy axis and therefore, it is the build in potential is e times V 0 plus V R. The slope is steeper now and therefore, an electron as we discussed in the early part of the course can be imagined as a water droplet it rushes down here down the slope and reaches this side that is the n side.